spacepy/spacepy/Doc/source/scripts.rst

 the `ISTP skeleton editor <https://spdf.gsfc.nasa.gov/skteditor/>`_;
 it primarily checks for errors that the skeleton editor does not.

+Badly noncompliant files may result in this script exiting with unusual errors because they violate some assumption underlying the check.

 This is just a thin wrapper to :meth:`spacepy.pycdf.istp.FileChecks.all`.

 .. option:: cdffile